Publications by year

 Doctor of Philosophy (University of Queensland)

 Peta Mitchell is Professor of Digital Media in QUT's School of Communication and Digital Media Research Centre (DMRC), where she leads the Urban Media and Digital Geographies Research Group.
-She is Research Integrity Advisor for QUT's Faculty of Creative Industries, Education, and Social Justice.
+She is Director of Research Training for QUT's Faculty of Creative Industries, Education, and Social Justice.
+In 2023, Peta was appointed to serve a three-year term on the Australian Research Council's ARC College of Experts.

 Peta's research explores the connections among space, place, society, and the digital, focusing on digital and media geographies, everyday digital and data cultures, digital inclusion, and network contagion.
 She is author of Cartographic Strategies of Postmodernity (2008) and Contagious Metaphor (2012) and co-author of Imagined Landscapes: Geovisualizing Australian Spatial Narratives (2016).
-Peta leads the ARC Discovery project Digital media, location awareness, and the politics of geodata, which aims to enhance public understanding of personal location data and geoprivacy.
-She is also co-founder of the Cultural Atlas of Australia, an ARC-funded digital mapping project that explores Australian locations as they are represented in and through films, novels, and plays.
 Peta's current and past funded research projects include

 - Advancing digital inclusion in low income Australian families (LP190100677) (2020–2023).
 ARC Linkage Project.